JamesMcN4242/AdventOfCode2022/README.md

 For now, this showed me it's been a while since I've wrote C++ as the file loading seemed an immediate pain, which made me re-use the InputGrabber class I made for AOC two years ago.

 # Day Two (C#)
-So far I've only done the first part of the problem, purely because I wanted to make it in a single line..
-And boi was that a horrible line.
+I completed the first part of the problem in one line, purely because of the challenges above.
+Boi was that a horrible line.
 More magical than the Harry Potter series.
+The second one still uses some ugly ASCII maths, but hey, at least it's out the way quickly.